 Use Skype for Business in other Office programs to chat, call, or join a meeting with a click.

 The quality of real-time media (audio, video, and application sharing) over IP is greatly impacted by the quality of end-to-end network connectivity.
 For optimal Skype for Business Online media quality, it is important for you to make sure there is a high-quality connection between your company network and Skype for Business Online.
 The best way to accomplish this is to set up your internal network and cloud connectivity based on the capacity of your network to accommodate for peak traffic volume for Skype for Business Online across all connections.

-Working with a Microsoft partner, you can connect a variety of Office 365 applications including Skype for Business Online in the cloud to your network and real-time voice and video communications capabilities for Skype for Business require network services must be specifically configured to support these Office 365 real-time workloads.
+Working with a Microsoft partner, you can connect a variety of Microsoft 365 or Office 365 applications including Skype for Business Online in the cloud to your network and real-time voice and video communications capabilities for Skype for Business require network services must be specifically configured to support these Microsoft 365 and Office 365 real-time workloads.
 This includes a network that has sufficient bandwidth to carry the required volume of traffic and be capable of supporting Quality of Service (QoS) to deliver a business class experience for your users.

 Along with the information here, there are other resources that can help you successfully plan and deploy Skype for Business Online services and features and to ensure that your network services meet those requirements:

 Implement Quality of Service (QoS) for Skype for Business